CityofToronto/bdit_data-sources/gis/centreline/readme.md

 ### Intersections (nodes)

 Intersections are stored in either of two tables, each of which is copied from a separate GCC layer which in turn are maintained by different groups.
 Each intersections represents the intersecting point of two or more centreline segments.
+For both of these layers you may want to filter `WHERE classification_desc IN ('Major-Multi Level', 'Major-Single Level', 'Minor-Multi Level', 'Minor-Single Level')` which excludes things like pseudo intersections.

+* `gis_core.centreline_intersection_point` (pulled from [here](https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial/FeatureServer/19))
+    - **Almost** unique on `intersection_id`: **generally the preferred intersection layer**.
+    - contains additional boundary information such as ward, and municpality
+    - include trails and ferry routes
 * `gis_core.intersection` (pulled from [here](https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial12/FeatureServer/42))
+    - **Not unique** on `intersection_id`: appears to be 1 row to describe every relationship between edges at a node.
     - contains additional elevation information such as elevation level, elevation unit, height restriction, etc
     - does not include cul-de-sacs, overpass/underpass
-* `gis_core.centreline_intersection_point` (pulled from [here](https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial/FeatureServer/19))
-    - contains additional boundary information such as ward, and municpality
-    - include trails and ferry routes